 Chimpanzees are actually very closely related to humans, we share around 98% of our DNA with them!

-Chimpanzees will climb trees to find fruit to eat later in the day.
+Chimpanzees will actually climb trees to find fruit to eat later in the day, showcasing their impressive climbing skills.
 They also like to use the trees as a vantage point to look out for predators.

 Koala Bear

-Koala bears are mammals that can be found in Eastern Australia.
+Koala bears are arboreal animals that can be found in Eastern Australia, often resting in eucalyptus trees.
 They are herbivores and so will exclusively eat plants, such as eucalyptus leaves.

 Koala bears will climb trees to have a place to rest.
 Generally, they will sleep for around 18 hours a day, so they like to stay high to be safe.